mat-1/repl-talk-api/README.md

 + `repl`
 The repl attached to the post.
 + `language`
-The *Language* of the Repl on the post.
+The *Language* that the Repl attached to the post uses.
 + `show_hosted`
 Indicates whether the post has a hosted repl linked to it.
 + `is_announcement`
 Whether the post is marked as an announcement.
 + `pinned`
-Whether the post has been pinned to the top of the board
+Whether the post has been pinned to the top of the board.
 + `can_edit`
 Indicates if the user can edit the post.
 This will be *False* unless you created the post.
 + `can_comment`